 ‘Twas the week before Halloween and all through the house, A reviewer was getting clobbered for using Christmas references in October.
 Ahem.
 But seriously.
-The great gods of the gaming journalism world though that it would be a great idea, what with it being Halloween at the time of writing, for me to try out a horror game.
-If you’re reading this in February or something then I apologise but it’s context at least.
+The great gods of the gaming journalism world thought that it would be a great idea, what with it being Halloween at the time of writing, for me to try out a horror game.
+If you’re reading this in February or something then I apologize but it’s context at least.
 I don’t play many horror games.
 I tend to play games to relax and that is not really what horror games are all about.
-However, it is Halloween right now so I thought thy the hell not eh?
+However, it is Halloween right now so I thought why the hell not eh?
 Right, that’s enough context.
 Let’s get to it…

 Ok, a little disclaimer from me in the future before we get going.
 I am going to try and keep this as spoiler free as possible.
-The very nature of this game means that I feel like everything you encounter should be encountered for the very first time in game.
+The very nature of this game means that I feel like everything you encounter should be encountered for the very first time in the game.
 That adds to the creep factor immensely.
 Right.
 Off back to me before I played the game.

-Albino Lullaby mentions in it’s steam description, and this is a direct quote, that it “doesn’t rely on jump scares or gore”.
+Albino Lullaby mentions in its steam description, and this is a direct quote, that it “doesn’t rely on jump scares or gore”.
 It’s difficult to describe how the game makes you feel.
-And even more difficult to say how it does it, however that’s my job really isn’t it so I should probably at least give it the old college try.
+And even more difficult to say how it does it, however, that’s my job really isn’t it so I should probably at least give it the old college try.

 Firstly, the beginning of the game has no enemies.
-Non of the ‘grandchildren’ (and we’ll talk about them in a minute) are present in the first area.
+None of the ‘grandchildren’ (and we’ll talk about them in a minute) are present in the first area.
 Which didn’t make me feel safe.
 Mostly because I was expecting them around every corner.
-Ape Law have managed to use my prejudices against me.
+Ape Law has managed to use my prejudices against me.
 I am playing a horror game.
 Therefore I expect things to jump out at me and try to bite my face off.
 Nope.
 None of that.
 This meant that the whole first level I was on the edge of my seat.
 All tense because I thought I knew what was coming.
 There are notes dotted around the place, written in childlike handwriting which add to the uncomfortable feeling.

 After a while though I was beginning to relax.
 Thinking that they’d given me it easy on this one.
 Then I heard them.
 The grandchildren are freaky enough to look at.
 Until you hear their tortured and watery voices though, you don’t know just how freaky they are.
 And the fact that you have nothing to defend yourself with doesn’t exactly make you think happy fluffy thoughts either.
 The first time you catch a glimpse of one looks like this.